About Harbert

 The Harbert Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Berrien County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Harbert, Michigan residents are available through the local police department and authorized providers in Berrien County.
+Fingerprinting services for Harbert, Michigan residents are available through local police (where present) and authorized providers in Berrien County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Berrien County Sheriff's Office for scheduling and fees.

 To register to vote in Harbert, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Berrien County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Harbert, contact the Berrien County Clerk's office for schedules and ballot information.

-Property records for Harbert, Michigan are maintained by the Berrien City/Township Assessor's Office and the Berrien County Register of Deeds.
+Property records for Harbert, Michigan are maintained by the City of Harbert Assessor and the Berrien County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Berrien County, including parcels in Harbert.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Berrien County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Berrien County offices at the county courthouse.
 The Berrien County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Harbert, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Berrien County Clerk's office issues marriage licenses and maintains marriage records for Berrien County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.